Faces Of Meth Before & After Photos, Signs, Meth Mouth, Meth Mites, Effects, Symptoms & Treatment

-We are all aware of how powerful meth’s effects can be and how they frequently cause users to stay awake for several days.
+We know how potent meth’s effects can be and how they frequently cause users to stay awake for several days.
 However, if our body doesn’t get the rest it requires, it will experience stress because there won’t be enough time to recover or relax.
 Your body’s inflammatory reaction will unquestionably be activated, releasing many stress hormones, including cortisol.

 Methamphetamine and Faces of Crystal Meth Premature Aging

 Abusing meth frequently causes people to age beyond their years.
-People may look haggard as their skin becomes leathery and takes on a grey cast.
-As an individual’s skin loses its elasticity, they may have more wrinkles than a person typically should at their age.
+People may look haggard as their leathery skin takes on a grey cast.
+As an individual’s skin loses its elasticity, they may have more wrinkles than they typically should at their age.

 What does meth do to your face?
 Meth has also been linked to the development of certain aging-related diseases, including coronary artery atherosclerosis, pulmonary fibrosis, and liver steatosis (fatty liver disease).
 Recent research has found that meth can cause cellular aging and inflammation, factors that may contribute to these problems.

 What are meth mites?
-Meth can cause tactile hallucinations, which are when a person feels something that doesn’t exist.
+Meth can cause tactile hallucinations when a person feels something that doesn’t exist.
 Long-term meth abuse may make a person feel as if they have insects crawling on or burrowing beneath their skin.
 Referred to as “crank bugs” or “meth mites,” the scientific term for this is formication.
 The sensation is most commonly experienced on the face of meth addicts.

 People pick at the skin to relieve the sensation or eliminate the perceived bugs.
-This skin picking can become an obsessive behavior and render the skin scaly, dry, irritated, and covered in sores.
+This skin picking can become obsessive, rendering the skin scaly, dry, irritated, and covered in sores.
 The more someone picks at sores, the longer it will take to heal, and there is an increased risk of infection.